 What Is A Catastrophic Injury?

-A catastrophic injury after a car accident in Michigan is exactly what it sounds like.
+A catastrophic injury after a car accident is exactly what it sounds like.
 It’s a serious, debilitating injury caused by an auto accident that has disastrous effects on the injured person’s life.
 Examples are TBIs and spinal cord injuries.
 Many survivors cannot work due to life-long disabilities.

 In addition to turning an injured person’s life upside down, these injuries frequently put serious emotional and financial stress on the person’s family.
 Families do not when or if their lives will return to normal.
 Plus, they are faced with concerns about paying for catastrophic medical care and supporting the family.
 Loved ones may have to miss work or stop working altogether to care for and tend to a family member who has suffered this type of injury.

-What is a catastrophic injury ?
+What is a catastrophic injury?

 The seriousness of this type of injury cannot be overstated.
 What distinguishes it from other, non-calamitous injuries is its life-altering nature.